Hello, Bonjour, Guten Tag and Servus!

 As Principal UX Designer at Logitech I mainly worked on (2017), a software for device configuration.
 I was also involved in the conception and realisation of (2018), where you can personalise all your gaming devices.
 My work at Logitech included visual design and prototyping, with a bit of user research and future product development.
-I left for academia when I got a full professorship.

 During my year at in Lausanne I worked on various research projects with labs at EPFL, most notably on (2016), aiming to reinforce social interaction among older people through digital technologies.

 From 2013 until 2015 I worked in the design team of Skype in London and we released (2015) across all platforms.
 I created interactive prototypes and ensured the implementation of Skype's Design Language across its multiple platforms and future products.
 I also developed and implemented internal design tools that improve the transition between designs and working code.

 At my MA studies at Royal College of Art I investigated the relationship between people, machines and data.
 One of the results was (2013), a media installation creating a feedback loop between two computers.
 My final work was the animated data visualisation (2014) showing the process of a machine exploring and understanding athletic movements.

 At that time, I also created the corporate design for (2013), a meeting point for artists, designers and engineers in Frankfurt.